Chapter 3: A Leisurely Day in a Foreign City

 "Then it is truly an adventure," Carringten smiled.
 "And if Baet does not return, which way shall we go?"

 Creigal shrugged.
-"If Baet does not return, our task is impossible.
-It will take weeks to get reinforcements to continue the search.
+At least planning for the future would keep his mind off the immediate past.
+"If Baet does not return, our task is impossible," he began.
+"It will take weeks to get reinforcements to continue the search.
 By that time, Humbert could be at the far edge of Minist.
-He could be aboard a ship to Hof Hebrin for all we know – or even a boat back to Balliwex."
+He could be aboard a ship to Hof Hebrin for all we know – or even go back around to Balliwex."

-"Balliwex!
-Let him return to the south!
-Better yet, let him return to Gaurring Heart!"
-Carringten laughed.
-"No, he will never go home.
+"Balliwex!"
+Carringten hooted, "Let him return to the south!
+Better yet, let him return to Gaurring Heart!" he laughed.
+"No, he will never go home!
 That is folly!"

 "Perhaps.
-They chafe under the rule of Gred duReb.
-Or so it seems."
+They chafe under the rule of Gred duReb – or so it seems."

 "Or so it seems," Creigal nodded.
 "That, my friend, is an apt description of all politics."

 "One that has kept you alive for quite some time," Carringten smiled.
 "Gred duReb is still unsure of where you stand."

 Creigal shook his head.
 "I cannot believe that.
 For almost a decade, we kept our secret and pretended that the Breckers bested us.
 But I think the king is on to us now, if not for the last couple years."